southoz/ArkOS-G80CA-MB/README.md

 Obviously, the included firmware is less than optimal, so I went on the hunt.

-Tried [ArkOS4Clone](https://github.com/lcdyk0517/arkos4clone); it worked, but in the end, it wasn't supported, and the screen was banding.
+Tried [ArkOS4Clone](https://github.com/lcdyk0517/arkos4clone) but the controller mapping needed a lot of work, and the Dreamcast performance was a bit hit and miss.

 Downloaded [ArkOS for K36](https://github.com/AeolusUX/ArkOS-K36) and updated the DTB to Panel 8, which worked the controls; however, they were all over the place.